arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 All that is to say: Name Sans might have a smoothly-joined lowercase because Helvetica is perpetually popular and I am crassly chasing after money (I am running a business to sell a product to buyers, after all).
 But, Name Sans *also* has a smoothly-joined lowercase because it relates back to the idea that each letter should be a single, self-contained unit.
 Either way, this is the “obvious” choice!

-## A varied but harmonious collection of styles
+## A varied but harmonious set of possibilities

 The thing that made this project “impossible” is something I have worked to bring into the project through both its range of styles, its nature as a variable font, and its OpenType features.